 Salta, Argentina—Julianna from The Discoveries Of

 I think Salta is one of Argentina’s most exciting destinations and definitely one you should visit this year.
 Set in northern Argentina, it’s the area where the country’s dual Incan and colonial heritage is most obvious.
 Visitors to Salta should visit the Museo Arqueoligia de Alta Montana, which offers an interesting look into the traditions and lives of the peoples of the high mountains over the years.
-Salta also claims some of the most beautiful and colorful colonial buildings in the country, many of which are centered around the Plaza de 9 Julio.
-Make your way to both the Catedral Basilica de Salta and the beautiful Iglesia de San Francisco.
-The Salta Province is well known for its high-altitude vineyards – even if you don’t get a chance to go, there are plenty of local spots for you to try the wine.
+Salta also claims some of the most beautiful and colorful colonial buildings in the country…make your way to both the Catedral Basilica de Salta and the beautiful Iglesia de San Francisco.
+The Salta Province also has tons of high-altitude vineyards – even if you don’t get a chance to go, there are plenty of local spots for you to try the wine.

 Montreal, Canada – Keanna & Monti from It’s a Pretty Simple Life